Jojocaster/do-you-app/README.md

 # DoYou?

-Unofficial app for https://doyou.world/ , built with React Native, AirTime Pro's API & a lot of coffee.
+Official app for https://doyou.world/ , built with React Native, AirTime Pro's API & a lot of coffee.

 Feel free to create issues [here](https://github.com/Jojocaster/do-you-app/issues) to report bugs / suggest features, I'll do my best to get back to you asap.